Things to See in Calgary – Across the River

 Where to Stay in Calgary

 There are two hostels in Calgary: HI Calgary Hostel and Wicked Hostel.
-Both are within walking distance to downtown and accessible to public transport.
+Both are within walking distance of downtown and accessible to public transport.
 Luxurious and mid-range hotels are everywhere if you want to stay in downtown Calgary.
 You can book your accommodation via Booking, Expedia, and HostelWorld.